saachisdc/Cozy_Adlib_Game/README.md

 ## Project Goals

-- Learn React through a small, contained game
+- Create a small, contained game using ReactJS and native Javascript
 - Experiment with interactive, branching narrative
-- Keep the app **static and easily shareable** (no backend required)
+- Keep the app **static and easily shareable** (no backend required, no saved data, no 3D models)
-- Explore beginner-friendly approaches to heuristic scoring and “ML-like” logic in JavaScript
+- Explore beginner-friendly approaches to heuristic scoring and machine learning logic in JavaScript
-- Create enough training data for ML - Naive Bayes model to also show ML score
+- Create enough training data from Stories 1 and 2 for ML - Naive Bayes model to also show ML score based on offline training for Story 3

 ---